said-alrove/travel-blog/README.md

    2.- [The AVIF Image Format by Kornel Lesiński [ IMAGE READY ]](https://www.youtube.com/watch?v=VHm5Ql33JYw).

-As the last thing, I have to mention that I got an 89 score in the accessibility section in the lighthouse report due to I didn't contrast good enough the secondary color (yellow) with the letters (white) and also because the social media menu didn't have "some descriptive text" in it (the menu was made with icons, thus I didn't use text in the links).
+As the last thing, I have to mention that I got an 89 score in the accessibility section in the lighthouse report due to I didn't contrast good enough the secondary color (yellow) with the letters (white) and that's due to that if I'd have given a darker color, the design would've looked weird for that unbalance between the light of the colors (the colors are in their darkest version, if I add darker to any of them, they're gonna look ugly), so I decided to leave it like that.
+Furthermore, also because the social media menu didn't have "some descriptive text" in it (the menu was made with icons, thus I didn't use text in the links).

 That'd be everything for this project :D.